jjacobstech/MyklanApi/README.md

 - - **_Fields_**

-- - - > countries - value should be in this format "NG,GH" if adding more that one country,another country can be added by adding a comma and a the country_code, to get the country_code available use '/countries - GET' route
+- - - > countries : `value should be in this format "NG,GH" if adding more that one country,another country can be added by adding a comma and a the country_code, to get the country_code available use '/countries - GET' route`

 ### Dashboard